ndgallo/Kjelstad_FjordCommunities/README.md

 0_setup.R: this is a source script that installs any needed packages for data preparation

-1_data_loading.R: this is a script that prepares and produces the dataframes used in all subsequent analyses

-2_data_exploration.R: this script contains code for data exploration and map figures included in the manuscript
+1_data_exploration.R: this script contains code for data exploration and map figures included in the manuscript

-3_stat_analysis.R: this script contains code used in data analysis, model fitting, and multivariate analysis for the manuscript
+2_stat_analysis.R: this script contains code used in data analysis, model fitting, and multivariate analysis for the manuscript

-Key dataframes produced and used are: CPUE_catchweight, species_matrix_sqrt, catch_nMDS, env_fit, env_df, env_mod
+3_supplementary checks.R: this script contains code used to examine reviewer concerns on the effect of salinity outliers and explanatory variable transformations

+Datafiles used are specified in the code and provided in the _data folder FjordCommunities_catch_df.xlsx FjordCommunities_community_matrix.xlsx FjordCommunities_env_df.xlsx FjordCommunities_variables_static.xlsx Statistical_analysis.rda

+Cruise raw data is also provided in the _data folder in the "biotic" and "ctd" folders